-A relatively young city, Seattle has an awful lot going for it.
-It seems as if it always has.
-A former frontier outpost, Seattle has hard-wired its way into Americans hearts as the city that brought ‘coffee shop culture’ and ‘grunge’ into the mainstream.
+For a relatively young city, Seattle has an awful lot going for it.
+Since its origins as a frontier outpost, Seattle has hard-wired its way into American hearts as the city that brought ‘coffee shop culture’ and ‘grunge’ into the mainstream.
 The Emerald City always offered more than that though, and as home to booming fishing, logging, and most recently, tech industries, Seattle has never had to play catch-up.
-For the first time since the mid-nineties, Seattle has had to deal with the international spotlight on an entirely new level, as it braces itself for another housing boom and influx of small business ventures, finally challenging Seattle-based corporations like Amazon and Starbucks to once again consider the role of the proverbial ‘little guy.’
+For the first time since the mid-nineties, Seattle has had to deal with the international spotlight on an entirely new level, as it braces itself for another housing boom and influx of small business ventures, finally challenging Seattle-based corporations like Amazon, Nordstrom, and Starbucks to once again consider the role of the proverbial ‘little guy.’

 Album: The Sonics – Here Are The Sonics